 GUIDING PRINCIPLE:

-A quality program employs staff and volunteers who value each youth, understand youths’ developmental needs, and develop working relationships with coworkers, youth, families and caregivers and other partners.
-A quality program supports the professional growth of staff and volunteers by providing ongoing professional development that bolsters the knowledge and skill necessary for implementing best practice programming.
+A quality program employs staff and volunteers who value each youth and their lived experiences, understand youths’ physical and developmental needs, and develop mutually respectful working relationships with coworkers, youth, families and caregivers, and other partners.
+A quality program supports the professional growth of staff and volunteers by providing ongoing professional development that is accessible to all staff and bolsters the knowledge and skill necessary for implementing best practice programming.

-6.1 Utilizes a performance evaluation system for staff and volunteers and provides appropriate supervision support and feedback
+6.1 Utilizes formal and informal performance evaluation processes for staff and volunteers, and provides appropriate supervision, support, coaching, and feedback

 6.2 Offers all staff and volunteers ongoing professional development and fosters a commitment to continual growth

-6.3 Ensures that staff and volunteers are competent in academic and skill-based domains, as appropriate to their positions
+6.3 Ensures that staff and volunteers are given opportunities to build competence in academic and skill-based domains, as appropriate to their positions

-6.4 Trains staff to plan and implement programming and activities that are appropriate for the age, skill level and interests of youth
+6.4 Trains staff to plan and implement programming and activities that are appropriate for the age, skill level, development, abilities and interests of youth

 6.5 Monitors and maintains staff-to-youth ratio as per state and local regulations